-The supplier hereby agrees to comply with all applicable import and export control laws and regulations, including but not limited to the requirements of the ARMS Export Control Act, including the International Traffic in Arms Regulations and the Export Administration Act, including the requirements for obtaining any and all export licence/s and/agreement/s, if applicable.
+24.1 The Supplier hereby agrees to comply with all applicable import and export control laws and regulations, including but not limited to the requirements of the ARMS Export Control Act, including the International Traffic in Arms Regulations and the Export Administration Act, including the requirements for obtaining any and all export licence/s and/or agreement/s, if applicable.
 The above compliance is applicable to both parts and data/information.

-The supplier shall notify the Purchaser immediately in writing is any of the subject matter of this order (wholly or in part) is restricted by the above Export regulations.
+24.2 The Supplier shall notify the Purchaser immediately in writing if any of the subject matter of this order (wholly or in part) is restricted by the above Export regulations.

 26. Force Majeure

 Neither Party shall be liable to the other for failure to perform its obligations under this Agreement where such a failure is caused by fires, embargoes, and governmental act or regulation, acts of god, acts of war, insurrection, riot, or civil disturbance, epidemic or pandemic, or any other cause not under the control of the defaulting Party.
 If any event of force majeure should occur, the affected Party shall promptly give notice thereof to the other Party, and the affected Party shall use its commercially reasonable efforts to perform its obligations despite any such event of force majeure.
 Strikes shall not be considered as Force Majeure.